madara-tribe/image-anomalty-detection/README.md

 ![60763975-b30f5b00-a0ba-11e9-8f23-ca78c12721b1](https://user-images.githubusercontent.com/48679574/84467703-e0e02500-acb7-11ea-858e-da572a164309.png)

-## 2.Calculate anomaly score and plot these by various ways
+## 2.Calculate anomaly score and plot these by using trained model

+With trained model, calculate anomaly score and plot these by various ways.

 <b>Normal and anomaly image</b>